-The Company's investments are comprised of U.S. government agency securities and U.S. treasury securities.
+The Company's investments are comprised of U.S. government agency securities, U.S. treasury securities, commercial paper and corporate debt securities.
 Investments are classified at the time of purchase, based on management's intent, as held-to-maturity, available-for-sale, or trading.
 All of the Company's marketable security investments are classified as available-for-sale securities and are reported at fair market value using quoted prices in active markets for similar securities.
 The cost of securities sold is determined on a specific identification basis, and realized gains and losses are included as a component of other income within the condensed consolidated statements of operations and comprehensive loss.

 The Company assesses its available-for-sale securities under the available-for-sale security impairment model in ASU 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Statements as of each reporting date in order to determine if a portion of any decline in fair value below carrying value is the result of a credit loss for its available-for-sale securities.
-The Company records credit losses for its available-for-sale securities in the condensed consolidated statements of operations and comprehensive loss as credit loss expense, which is limited to the difference between the fair value and the amortized cost of the security.
-To date, the Company has not recorded any credit losses on its available-for-sale securities.
+The Company records credit losses for its available-for-sale securities in the condensed consolidated statements of operations and comprehensive loss as credit losses on its available-for-sale securities.
 Declines in fair value below carrying value attributable to non-credit related factors are recorded as accumulated other comprehensive loss, which is a separate component of stockholders' equity.

-The Company classifies its available-for-sale securities as current assets on the condensed consolidated balance sheets as they mature within one year from the balance sheet date.
+The Company classifies its available-for-sale securities that mature within one year from the balance sheet date as current assets on the condensed consolidated balance sheets.
+Available-for-sale securities that mature more than one year from the balance sheet date are classified as non-current assets on the condensed consolidated balance sheets.